Defining a custom function

 1. Defining a custom function

-An example is calculating the average when working with a list.
+An example is calculating the average of a list, in our case, the list of order preparation times in minutes.
 We need to add up the values and then divide by the number of elements.
-To make the results prettier we can round the results to two decimal places.3.
+To make the results easier to read, we can round the results to two decimal places.3.
 When to make a custom function

 We then provide the name of our function.
 It can have any name, but we should make it descriptive yet concise, similar to how we think about naming variables.6.
 Creating a custom function